DEVOTIONALS

 How many times have you heard parents say,

-“I don’t know why my kids don’t want to go to church”?
+“I don’t know why my kids don’t want to go to church”

 However, when you look at the attendance record of the parents,

-you find that they attend intermittently, or in some cases, not at all.
+you find that they attend intermittently, or in some cases, not at

-not important enough for them, then it is certainly not important for me”.
+then it is certainly not important for me”

 This was not the case for Joshua – he set the example for his home and kids.

-to church instead of “taking” them to church.
+church instead of ‘taking’ them to church.

 Without establishing the foundation of the Lord in their lives, kids are more